 - Ability to read and interpret single-line wiring diagrams, schematic diagrams, electrical equipment location drawings, plan drawings, installation detail drawings, PLC ladder logic, etc.

-- Ability to verify electrical drawings and installations for compliance with customer, industry, and goverment standards and specifications
+- Ability to verify electrical drawings and installations for compliance with customer, industry, and government standards and specifications

 - Familiarity with best practices for equipment reliability